mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Random Ship Placement Button

 - Randomly places player ships on the player's gameboard grid and starts turn based gameplay.
+- Game buttons have a pulse animation to highlight when the user needs to use these controls.
 - User stories covered: 6

 #### Clear All Ships Button